Table of Contents

 2. Kheda Satyagraha 1918

 Kheda Satyagraha was the first non-cooperation movement organised by Mahatma Gandhi.
-Due to the drought of Kheda, Gujarat in 1918 and the people of Kheda were unable to pay high taxes levied by the British due to the failure of crops and the plague epidemic.
+Due to the drought of Kheda, Gujarat in 1918, the people of Kheda were unable to pay high taxes levied by the British due to the failure of crops and the plague epidemic.

 Peasants were supported by Gandhi who asked them to withhold revenue.
 During the Kheda Satyagraha, young leaders such as Sardar Vallabhbhai Patel and Indulal Yagnik became followers of Mahatma Gandhi.
 The government finally agreed to form an agreement with the peasants and hence the taxes were suspended for the years 1919 and 1920 and all confiscated properties were returned.